cristianoliveira/awesome4girls/README.md

 ### UX
   - [Ladies that UX](http://ladiesthatux.com/)

-    Ladies that UX is a monthly meetup that creates a welcoming, transparent community of women that work in UX, who positively promote and teach each other.
+    Ladies that UX is a monthly meetup that creates a welcoming, transparent community of women who work in UX, who positively promote and teach each other.

   - [XX-UX](http://www.xxux.org/)

+    XX+UX aims to build a supportive community that fosters diversity, support, empowerment, and mentorship for women.
     The first XX+UX event was held at Google HQ in October 2013, where attendees created “story cards” that represented themselves or their journey into UX.

 ### General
   - [Byte Girl](http://bytegirl.com.br/) - *Loc:* <img src="https://upload.wikimedia.org/wikipedia/en/0/05/Flag_of_Brazil.svg" alt="Brazil" width="30"> - *Lang: PT-BR only*

-    Byte Girl is a non-profit and open event organized by volunteers focused on the female public who likes tech.
-It has the goal of developing women empowerment.
+    Byte Girl is a non-profit, open event organized by volunteers focused on females who likes tech.
+Its goal is to empower women via talks from professionals who share valuable knowledge and experiences in technology.

   - [Code Girl](http://www.codegirl.com.br/) - *Loc:* <img src="https://upload.wikimedia.org/wikipedia/en/0/05/Flag_of_Brazil.svg" alt="Brazil" width="30"> - *Lang: PT-BR only*

-    Event for women with papers and classes to inspire the female public to the tech area.
+    Code Girl is an event featuring motivational talks about overcoming challenges faced by women who work in the technology industry.
+The event features female speakers who aim to inspire women in the industry.

   - [League of Women Coders](http://lwc.tech/)

     League of Women Coders (formerly Ladies Who Code, est. June 2011) is a grassroots collective that focuses on coding, hacking, and learning together.
 We’re like a book club for superhero women coders.
 You’ll find us championing free software, debating the best uses for ternary operators, defending against trolls, sharing what we know, and supporting each other in every way we can.

   - [Technovation](http://www.technovationchallenge.org/)